The-New-Maps-Project/NMP-Algorithm/docs/algorithm.md

 4. Repeat steps 1 and 2 for every district

 Please Note: Due to the assumption made in Step 2, optimizations are made in the code.
 For example, this leads to precinct being divided up between district, and the algorithm output may specify the percentage of the population in a precinct assigned to each district.

+### Output Data

+A list of precincts, with all the input data, each assigned to a precinct, numbered 1 ...
+N, where N is the number of districts inputed into the algorithm.

+If running the point-based model, and some precincts are dividing between districts, different portions of a precinct will be listed separately, assigned to their respective districts and denoting the percent of the population of the original precinct assigned to that district.